maximnl/mais/docs/overview.md

 A generic time series approach features a data model with a light fixed structure.
 Because the data structure does not change over time this creates ** two major benefits ** for reporting applications:

 ?>
+(Single source)
-1. (Single source) A time serie can be defined by a name, be searched and be combined with any other series on a signle chart/table/dashboard.
+:A time serie can be defined by a name, be searched and be combined with any other series on a signle chart/table/dashboard.
+(Agile)
-2. (Agile) Data for each time serie can be processed and stored in an independent or a batched manner.
+:Data for each time serie can be processed and stored in an independent or a batched manner.
 The time series can be individually managed, shared, secured or audited by the business in a step wise manner.

 MAIS approach does require a source data to be processed in the time series format.
 Within MAIS this is achieved by a generic stored procedures controlled by generic parameters.
 The parameters use popular SQL expressions syntax shielding SQL complexity from the business users while giving an access to SQL server powerfull engine.
 This suport many daily scenarios and routine reporting tasks.
 In most of cases business work configuration changes do not require structural data changes but require changes of how transactions are aggregated controlled by the parameters.
 Business users can apply low risk but frequent changes themselves, while ICT staff is released for more complex and risky structural data changes or delivering new sources of data.
 Data sources do not require mutual data keys or details consistency.
 This lowers overall complexity separating the concerns between the reporting teams and ICT.